-Figure 11 shows the scalability when performing an irregularshaped GEMM kernel of $\{M \times N \times K\}$ ={64×50176×576} from the VGG convolutional neural network [29].
+Figure 11 shows the scalability on performing an irregular-shaped GEMM kernel of $\{M \times N \times K\}$ ={64×50176×576} from the popular VGG convolutional neural network [24].
 The results are normalized to the performance obtained by the single-threaded OpenBLAS execution.
 As can be seen from the diagram, LIBSHALOM not only outperforms other approaches but also exhibits the best scalability as the number of threads used increases.
-And the maximum speedup is 49× for Phytium 2000+, 82× for KP920, and 35× for ThunderX2.
+And the maximum speedup is 49× for Phytium 2000+, 88× for KP920, and 38× for ThunderX2.